 The anhydrite screed should then be primed with a single coat of ARDEX P 51 diluted 1:3 with water, applied in one continuous coat using a brush or broom.
 Once the ARDEX P 51 is dry, tile as normal using an appropriate ARDEX Cement-Based Tile Adhesive.

-Before tiling onto sand and cement screeds and concrete, prime with single coat of ARDEX P 51 diluted 1:3 with water for sand and cement screeds or 1:2 for concrete and applied with a brush or broom.
+Before levelling over sand and cement screeds and concrete, prime with single coat of ARDEX P 51 diluted 1:3 with water for sand and cement screeds or 1:2 for concrete and applied with a brush or broom.
 Once the ARDEX P 51 is dry, it can be levelled with an appropriate ARDEX Levelling Compound and then tiled with an ARDEX Cement-Based Tile Adhesive.

-If levelling is required on floors, level over existing tiles with ARDITEX NA applied 3mm+ deep direct (without priming) with a smoothing trowel.
+If levelling is required on floors, level over existing tiles with ARDITEX NA applied 3mm+ deep direct (without priming).
 It will dry in as little as 3 hours, and can then be tiled as normal using an appropriate ARDEX Cement-Based Tile Adhesive.

-If levelling is required, level over the plywood with ARDITEX NA applied direct (without priming) with a smoothing trowel.
-It will dry after 3 hours and should then be oversheeted with a suitable mechanically fixed tile backer board, which can then be tiled as normal using an appropriate ARDEX Cement-Based Tile Adhesive.
+If levelling is required, level over the plywood with ARDITEX NA applied direct (without priming).
+It will dry after 3 hours and should then be over sheeted with a suitable mechanically fixed tile backer board, which can then be tiled as normal using an appropriate ARDEX Cement-Based Tile Adhesive.

 Uncoupling membranes with cavities can be pre-filled to produce a flat surface ideal for tiling.
 For this application, smooth over the uncoupling matting with ARDITEX NA up to the top of the cavities using a smoothing trowel.
 ARDITEX NA can be applied thicker if additional levelling is required, but along with the subsequent tile adhesive application, the depth should not exceed 10mm.
 ARDITEX NA will dry in as little as 3 hours and can then be tiled as normal using an appropriate ARDEX Cement-Based Tile Adhesive.

-As per BS 5385, the maximum weight restrictions for wall substrates are:
+What are the maximum weight restrictions for wall tiling?